os-cillation/easyfpga-sdk-java/wiki/cores/uart.md

 * **RX_AVAILABLE** : Receive buffer has reached its trigger level.
 Cleared when buffer drops below the trigger level.
 * **TX_EMPTY** : Transmit buffer empty interrupt.
 Cleared when transmitting or reading interrupt identification register.

-Interrupts are managed using the following functions:
+Interrupts are managed using the following methods:

 ```java
 void enableInterrupt(int interrupt)